Creation of NZBS

 In endorsing the recommendation that a national blood service be established, the Ministry of Health identified the following priorities, in descending order of importance:

-- To minimise risk to the recipients of blood and blood products and to the Crown;
+- To minimise risk to the recipients of blood and blood products;

 - To be responsive to situations such as emergencies or potential infection risks that threaten the safety of blood and fluctuations in the supply of, or demand for, blood in a proactive manner;